joeries/MyAutoUpdater/README.md

 * MyAutoUpdater is suitable to called in the init stage of third party application and the third party application should exit after calling.

 ## XML Format
-* XML format like below：
+* XML format like below:

 ```
 <?xml version="1.0" encoding="UTF-8"?>